BasBuller/PySNN/README.md

 ## __To do__

-- Allow for the trace being a vector of spikes instead of a scalar.
-- Check how traces are calculated, might want to incorporate the ability to compare pre and post spike timings for traces.
+- Allow for having a local copy of a cell's entire trace history.
+Possibly also extending this to Connection objects.
+This will result in a large increase in memory usage.
+- Change from using .uint8 to .bool datatypes with the introduction of PyTorch 1.2.

 ### __Learning rules__

 - Adjust learning rule such that it is able to select which weights are learnable and which are not.
-Also adjust layer class such that the parameter __training__ is also used within STDP.
-Just make sure gradients are always turned off since we don't need those... a new incoming spike while the previous one has not passed through the entire synapse or time delay.
+- Adjust layer class such that the parameter __training__ is also used within STDP.
+Just make sure gradients are always turned off since we don't need those...

 ### __Connection classes__

-- For connection class, make sure it just propagates incoming trace from pre-synaptic neurons instead of recalculating the trace.
-This is an interesting point since we have to be smart about copying the trace or not to new memory.
 - For connection class, make sure it can handle the transmission of multiple spike within the same synapse.
 Aka, it should be able to handle
-- For connection class, look at how to implement delayed traces that line up well with the transmission delay of a synapse.